osuosl/timesync/source/users.rst

 .. note::

-  If a role which does not exist in the system is provided to this endpoint, a :ref:`Invalid Foreign Key error<errors>` will be returned.
+  If an organizational role which does not exist in the system is provided to this endpoint, a :ref:`Invalid Foreign Key error<errors>` will be returned.

 .. note::

-  The ``roles`` field, when passed to this endpoint, overwrites the existing value, including if ``[]`` (an empty array) or ``null`` (which is treated like an empty array) is passed as the value.
+  The ``org-roles`` field, when passed to this endpoint, overwrites the existing value, including if ``[]`` (an empty array) or ``null`` (which is treated like an empty array) is passed as the value.
 To maintain the current role list, the existing list must be passed as-is, or else the field must be omitted entirely